Deep-Symmetry/afterglow/README.md

 ### Related Work

 * Am fixing the [broken Max external](https://wiki.openlighting.org/index.php/OlaOutput_Max_External).
 It fails because it tries to load an outdated version of the `libproto` DLL in a hardcoded bad library path.
 I have now been able to check out the source into `old/svn/olaoutput-read-only` and succeeded at building and fixing it.
 I separately downloaded the [Max 6.1.4 SDK](https://cycling74.com/downloads/sdk/).
 The maxhelp file has some seeming errors in it: a "state" message which seems unimplemented, and a second inlet which appears to really just be an argument.
 I have offered to share my changes and explore fixing the help unless the authors want to, on the open lighting Google group.
+They have, at my prompting, migrated to github, and I am committing my changes to a fork, in `git/olaoutput`.

 ## License